equinor/fusion-framework/contributing/development.md

 You'll need Node.js to run the site.
 Check the version in `package.json`.
 To install Node.js, [download the "LTS" installer from nodejs.org](https://nodejs.org).
 If you're using [`nodenv`](https://github.com/nodenv/nodenv), read the [`nodenv` docs](https://github.com/nodenv/nodenv#readme) for instructions on switching Node.js versions.

+This repo uses the package manger [pnpm](https://pnpm.io), see [installation guide](https://pnpm.io/installation)

-Once you've installed Node.js (which includes the popular `npm` package manager), open Terminal and run the following:
+Once you've installed Node.js and pnpm, open Terminal and run the following:

 ```sh
   # clone repo